miguelgimenezgimenez/react-google-map-draw-filter/README.md

 React component that includes a google map which allows the possibility to draw a draggable polygon that filters the markers within its area.

-Also allow the possibility to insert draggable markers and return their coordinates.
+Also allows the possibility to insert draggable markers and return its coordinates.

 WIP comments and feedback are welcome